Cosmic Queries– Multiverse Madness with Max Tegmark

 Yeah, he was burned at the stake upside down

-They drove a stake into his mouth so that even when he died, you know.
+They drove a stake into his mouth so that even when he died you know you know that's what i liked about that time overkill overkill everything was overkill

-I went to Campo dei Fiore actually in Rome where this happened and i started to think you know compared to that that just getting burned on the job market is a lot less of a threat so we're making some progress and it's a little bit of progress but uh what's but just to be clear that square that uh in in in italy uh there is in all fairness there is a statue to him where he's looking very solemn, but it's a very honorific statue in his memory.
+now you know i went to campo dei fiore actually in rome where this happened and i started to think you know compared to that that just getting burned on the job market there's a lot less of a threat so we're making some progress and it's a little bit of progress but uh what's just to be clear that square that uh in in in Italy, there is, in all fairness, there is a statue to him where he's looking very solemn, but it's a very honorific statue in his memory.

 It is.

-Small consolation for being burned at the stage.
+Small consolation for being burned by the state.

 Is that what you're telling me?

-You know, Euclid himself postulated that space is infinite, right?
+natural logical steps.
+You know, Euclid himself postulated that that space is infinite, right?

 So if you just take that idea logically, then that means that the part we can see, right, this, is finite because light has only reached us from this spherical region that it could get here from during the 13.8 billion years since our Big Bang.